ogri-la/strongbox/README.md

 It also works on macOS.

 It does not work on Windows.
+Windows will never be supported.

 ## Requirements